 The Physics of de Sitter Space

 Ultimately, quantum gravity must be tested by experiment.
-Early universe cosmology is perhaps the most likely place for this to happen, since both gravitational and quantum effects are important.
-It is possible that fundamentally new ideas are needed to understand this regime, so I am working on new approaches to inflation and the physics of de Sitter space inspired by gauge/gravity duality.
+There are two regimes of the known universe where quantum gravitational effects are large: black hole interiors and the very early universe.
+It is possible that fundamentally new ideas are needed to understand this regime, so I am working on new approaches to inflation and the physics of de Sitter space inspired by black hole information and gauge/gravity duality.

 J. Chandra, S. Collier, T. Hartman, A. Maloney, "Semiclassical 3D gravity as an average of large-c CFTs," JHEP 12 (2022) 069, arXiv:2203.06511.

 A. Almheiri, T. Hartman, J. Maldacena, E. Shaghoulian, and A. Tajdini, "Replica wormholes and the entropy of Hawking radiation," JHEP05 (2020) 013, arXiv:1911.12333

 T. Hartman, D. Mazac, and L. Rastelli, "Sphere Packing and Quantum Gravity," JHEP 2019:48, arXiv:1905.01319.

 T. Hartman, S. Jain, S. Kundu, “Causality Constraints in Conformal Field Theory,” JHEP 2016:99, arXiv: 1509.00014.